 The Way Makes Christianity Unique

 Moses’ Temple and its rituals of sacrifice are long gone, but the New Covenant provided a way where God could indwell those who believe in Him and invite Him in, Romans 10:9.10.
-We are first born of the flesh but all need to be born again of the Spirit of God, in order to enter the Kingdom of God and have eternal fellowship with the Creator, John 3:5.
+We are first born of the flesh, but all need to be born again of the Spirit of God, in order to enter the Kingdom of God and have eternal fellowship with the Creator, John 3:5.

-Free Will
+Free Will and a Witness

 Man is either a slave to sin, or a servant to a holy God.
 We are either moving towards eternal life, or eternal damnation and death.
-We have to make a choice about whom we will follow.
+We make a choice about whom we will follow.

-God in His love and mercy offers us the loving road of grace and forgiveness.
+God in His love and mercy offers us the road of grace and forgiveness, even though we are not worthy of it.
 However, narrow is the gate that leads to life and few find it.
 Wide is the gate that leads to destruction, Matthew 7:13,14.
-The warning signs are there for all mankind to make a choice.
-Fellowship with a living God or know eternal death.
-This is what makes for the uniqueness of Christianity.
-We worship a God who indwells those who believe in the Son of God.
+The warning signs are there for all mankind to make a choice and we live in the days of absolute deception, as it was in the Days of Noah.